puneet426/React/README.md

 ### Step4:- ✔After that all files are installed expect node module choose the file by using
 	  cd nameofproject

-step5:- to install node module type npm install
+### Step5:- To install node module type
+	npm install

-step6:- to run the module first select the folder by using cd name of folder step7:- type npm run dev
+## Step6:- to run the module first select the folder by using cd name of folder
+## Step7:- Type
+	npm run dev